 - An applicant whose SAT or ACT score in the deficient area is at or above the average SAT or ACT score of the previous year's fall semester first-time freshmen admitted to GSW in an area of RHSC deficiency will be deemed to have satisfied that deficiency. - 2.
 A student may use the CLEP subject examination to demonstrate competency deficient areas not tested by the SAT or ACT.
 A score of 50 or above on the CLEP subject examination in the area of deficiency will satisfy the deficiency and grant the student college credit in that area. - 3.
 COMPASS (for English and Mathematics) Students with fewer than four required units of English or mathematics and (after Fall 2015) without SAT/ACT Scores are required to take the comparable COMPASS sections.
-Based on their scores or placement indices, students will exempt Learning Support, which will satisfy the deficiency, or be placed in the appropriate Learning Support course in English and/or mathematics.
-Successfully exiting Learning Support will satisfy the deficiency.
+Based on their scores or placement indices, students will exempt Learning Support, which will satisfy the deficiency, or be placed in the appropriate Learning Support co-requisite course in English or mathematics.
+Students will exit Learning Support by successfully passing the corresponding Area A collegiate-level course with a grade of C or better.